AT-Publishing/website/airdrops.md

 categories: ["airdrops"]
 images: ["/editorial/tagged/rain.png"]

-newlyadded: "We've added one new crypto airdrop and one dead bounty project that appears to have been a scam to #DeadParrot #Crypto - Follow @altcointrading_ or medium.com/cryptolounge for more and better."
+newlyadded: "We've added one new crypto bounty and one coin listing on thebusinessofcrypto.com - Follow @altcointrading_ or medium.com/cryptolounge for more and better."

 ---